 3. Infiniti RTG-K-160-N1 Tankless Gas Water Heater

 This heater also has a self-calibrating fan and gas valve — a combustion management system.
-It uses sensors to configure the air-fuel ratio for gas type, fuel length, and altitude.
+It uses sensors to configure the air-fuel ratio for the gas type, fuel length, and altitude.

-Then, finally, there’s the active bypass which manages the temperature and ensures stability.
+Finally, there is the active bypass which manages the temperature and ensures stability.

 - Fitted with scale reduction technology.